 - Investigation of the Delirium Observation Screening Scale for the routine detection of delirium in the Care Home Setting (The DOSS study)

-- Evaluating the validity, reliability and acceptability of a Postural Assessment Tool for older people living with frailty in care homes.
+- Evaluating the validity, reliability and acceptability of a Postural Assessment Tool for older people living with frailty in care homes (The HARP Study)

 Through working on these detailed evaluations with over 30 local care homes and colleagues in the Leeds Institute of Clinical Trials Research, we have developed expertise in methodology in this setting.